 Healthy Ageing Program

-The Healthy Ageing Project is an online health survey of Australians, which commenced in 2014.
-Data on self-reported health, lifestyle, mood, and vascular risk factors was collected from male and female participants aged 18 years and over.
+This round of the survey commenced in 2020.
+It started with a pilot study called HAP.
+Data on self-reported health, lifestyle, mood, and vascular risk factors are being collected from male and female participants aged 18 years and over.

-Clinical Trials Research:
+Clinical Trials Research